JeodC/PortMaster-Descent/README.md

 ## Contributing
 Pull requests welcome.
 Testing ongoing in <a href="https://discord.gg/FDg86YtReQ">PortMaster Discord</a>.

+Since DXX-Rebirth is used as the wrapper for the games, you may encounter some bugs in gameplay that are beyond our control.
+Please use the <a href="https://github.com/dxx-rebirth/dxx-rebirth">DXX-Rebirth Github Repo</a> to track and report issues.

 ## Thanks
 dfreivald for the original port structure
 Cebion for help in meeting portmaster standards